-The recent proliferation of voice user interfaces (voice UI) in human computer interaction has thrown a wrench into the machine of digital experience.
-That’s why we’ve created these tips on how to conduct UX research on voice UI with UserZoom.
+The recent proliferation of voice user interfaces (voice UI) in human computer interaction has complicated the machine of digital experience.

-All smart appliances come with the capability to be controlled via a mobile device, but some companies want to extend this control to your voice, as well.
+Virtually all smart appliances come with the capability to be controlled via a mobile device, but some companies want to extend this control to voice as well.
 Amazon Echo, Google Home, Apple’s Siri, or any of the other smart assistants currently on the market are all designed to respond to voice commands as well as integrate with a variety of third party smart devices.

 Voice UI Testing Best Practices

-#1 Select the most effective approach to answer the questions you have
+1. Select the most effective approach to answer your questions

-The capability to run mixed-methods studies with virtual assistants already exists in UserZoom.
-Some example studies that can currently be created to begin collecting data from people interacting with smart assistants are:
+The capability to run mixed-methods studies with virtual assistants already exists in UserTesting.
+Examples include:

 - Think-out-loud (TOL) studies using the Advanced UX Research project type for desktop or mobile devices when you have testable hypotheses about how people interact with smart assistants.